lesshint/lesshint/docs/user-guide/configuration.md

         "style": "one_space" // Comments are allowed
     },

-    "emptyRule": true, // If there's no options for a rule, you can simply enable it by setting it to true
+    "emptyRule": true, // If there are no options for a rule, you can simply enable it by setting it to true

     "importantRule": false // To disable a rule completely, set it to false }